Embrace nature's treasures at 4-H open house on May 1

-Have you ever tried rock-wall climbing?
-Or perhaps your family would revel in canoeing together on Lake Hazel’s serene waters, catching glimpses of turtles sunning and fish flipping out the lake’s depths.
-And hikes can be lively when families search out nature’s treasures.
+REIDSVILLE — Have you ever tried rock-wall climbing?
+Or perhaps your family would revel in canoeing together on Lake Hazel’s serene waters, catching glimpses of turtles sunning and fish flipping across the lake's surface?
+And hikes can be lively here when families search out nature’s treasures.

-“Everyone is excited about this year’s open house since it was canceled the past two years because of COVID-19,’’ said Camp Director Stacy Burns.
+“Everyone is excited about this year’s open house since it was canceled the past two years because of COVID-19,’’ said Stacy Burns, the center's director.

 Other scheduled events for the day are games on the ball field and a display that chronicles the center’s history.